Aerial photography research guide

 To find Australian imagery, follow these steps.
 For imagery of Papua New Guinea or other countries, Ask a Librarian.

-Step 1: find the places grid reference
+Step 1: Find the places grid reference or sheet number

-Step 2: search by call number
+Step 2: Search by call number

-Step 3: find the group of photographs
+Step 3: Find the group of photographs

 You will need to identify the topographic sheet number for your area of interest for smaller towns, more obscure places, and study sites defined by geographic features or coordinates.